Immy6315/UserBookLabTest/README.md

 **Explanation:** *Api endpoint for DataSet : https://5f1a8228610bde0016fd2a74.mockapi.io/getTestList*.
 ## NOTE
-After cloning open cmd from that folder and run your mysql or you can run xampp and run apache and mysql these command
+After cloning open cmd from that folder and run these commans given below andd your mysql or you can run xampp and run apache and mysql

+# Commands

 *1:npm install*
 *2:npm run model:migrate*